Planning Ideas for Playdates

+Need ideas for playdates?
 Setting up kids playdates sounds fun (and they are!) but if you over analyze everything you may never leave your house.😩 Playdates allow kids to see someone their size and depending on their age, they might interact with each other.
 Babies may stare at each other the whole time, and that’s okay too!
 Moms can chat over a cup of iced coffee or chilled water.
 Having adult conversations are good for the soul.
-Here are 3 tips for setting up kids playdates.
+Here are 3 easy planning ideas for playdates.

 1. Have a defined end time